View Document Text

 discretion.

-quarter unless terminated prior to the end of a quarter.
-Fees are generally deducted directly from the
+each billing quarter unless terminated prior to the end of a quarter.
+When billed in advance, the fee

-client’s account.
-Clients must provide the custodian with written authorization to have fees deducted
+Fees are generally deducted directly from the client’s account.
+Clients must provide the custodian with

-from the account and paid to ONE.
-The custodian will send client statements at least quarterly
+written authorization to have fees deducted from the account and paid to ONE.
+The custodian will

-showing all disbursements for the account, including the amount of the advisory fee, if deducted
+send client statements at least quarterly showing all disbursements for the account, including the

-directly from the account.
-The exact fee schedule charged to a client, which may be equal to or lower
+amount of the advisory fee, if deducted directly from the account.
+The exact fee schedule charged to

-than the firm's fee published schedule, will be quoted and disclosed in the agreement for services
+a client, which may be equal to or lower than the firm's fee published schedule, will be quoted and

-prior to commencing such services.
-Upon termination of an agreement, any investment management
+during a calendar quarter, fees will be prorated.
+Upon termination of an agreement, any investment

-minimum fee may choose to pay the fee on a monthly basis via credit card or ACH.
+subject to the minimum fee may choose to pay the fee on a monthly basis via credit card or ACH.

 At its discretion, ONE may offset or waive its fees for services provided to certain clients and people